Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Combine strained juice with rose water.

-Pour mixture into bottle keep in fridge.
+Pour the mixture into the bottle and keep it in the fridge.

-How to use?
+How to use it?

 Benefits.

-Cucumber calms de puffs and tones whereas rose water balances ph calms and provides antioxidants Overall this spray can revitalize and moisturize without oils.
+Cucumber calms de puffs and tones, whereas rose water balances pH, calms, and provides antioxidants.
+Overall, this spray can revitalize and moisturize without oils.

 Pro tips.

-Apply as setting spray after light makeup.
+Apply as a setting spray after light makeup.

 Replenish weekly for optimum freshness.